 5. Testing

 Onboard quality assurance (QA) engineers.
 They need to conduct manual and automated software testing.
 Detected bugs should be documented.
-Software engineers are responsible for fixing identified bugs, security issues, and other problems.
+Software engineers are responsible for fixing identified bugs, security issues, and other problems while ensuring smooth warehouse management.

 Output artifacts | Involved roles |